-This chapter gives you insight into how PyCharm user interface is organized to help you find your way through your working environment.
+Here you can learn how PyCharm user interface is organized to help you find your way through your working environment.

-When you first run PyCharm, or have no open project, PyCharm displays the Welcome screen, which enables quick access to the major entry points.
+When you first run PyCharm, or have no open project, PyCharm displays the Welcome screen which enables quick access to the major entry points.
 When a project is opened, PyCharm displays the main window.
-This window is made up of six logical areas, which are shown on the picture below, marked with red number labels.

 PyCharm's main window consists of logical areas, which are shown on the picture below, marked with numeric labels.

 Main menu and toolbar — contain commands that affect the entire project or large portions of it, such as opening, creating project, refactoring the code, running and debugging applications, keeping files under version control and more.

 The main toolbar duplicates the main menu's essential commands for quicker access.
 By default, the main toolbar is hidden.
 To show it, selectfrom the main menu.